dotnet/csharplang/proposals/first-class-span-types.md

 ### Delegate extension receiver break

-Should we break existing code like the following (real code found in runtime)?
+Should we break existing code like the following?
+(It's a sample of real code found in runtime.)
-LDM recently allowed breaks related to new Span overloads (https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-06-17.md#params-span-breaks).
 Currently, this speclet has a mitigation for this break in [the extension receiver section](#extension-receiver).
+Allowing this break might mean the BCL will be adding more overloads to mitigate it which would defy the purpose of this feature.
+On the other hand, LDM recently allowed breaks related to new Span overloads (https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-06-17.md#params-span-breaks), albeit limited to expression trees.

 ```cs
 using System;